 - Workplace Health and Safety

 There are a variety of rules to follow so you offer a safe working environment for your new hire.
 Even the smallest workplace in every industry has safety requirements.
 Learn more at the SAFE Work web site.
-CFIB has a variety of tools and templates to help you be in compliance.
+CFIB has a variety of tools and templates to help you save time and be in compliance.

-Along with your on-the-job training, online training through your CFIB membership offers a variety of free courses including “Customer First” about communications, active listening, handling difficult people and “Workplace and Personal Skills” about team meetings, delegating, dealing with conflict, managing stress, etc.
+Along with your on-the-job training, VuBIZ online training through your CFIB membership offers a variety of free courses including “Customer First” about communications, active listening, handling difficult people and “Workplace and Personal Skills” about team meetings, delegating, dealing with conflict, managing stress, etc.